BadCoder2/snake_id_quiz/README.md

 Written in python using customtkinter.
 Tested only on Windows 10, will maybe work on others.

+**WARNING: Due to the nature of the dataset images are scraped from, injured or dead snakes may be shown.**

 ## Setup from Source

 1. Download the repository, unzip into a folder.